RaspAP/raspap-docs/docs/authentication.md

     RaspAP uses PHP's built-in `password_hash` function which leverages the Blowfish (`CRYPT_BLOWFISH`) algorithm.
 Blowfish is an adaptive hashing algorithm that is widely considered to be _very secure_.

 ## Discussions
-Questions or comments about RaspAP's defaults?
+Questions or comments about RaspAP's authentication?
 Join the [discussions here](https://github.com/RaspAP/raspap-webgui/discussions/).